amit-changepond/test/README.md

-Amit has successfully done the integration
+Amit finally has successfully done the integration